 Parents are at the heart of Rockbrook.
 Parents and school working together has a strong educational and personal development impact on students.

 The school also seeks to reinforce the Christian values of the home.
-To assist parents and the school working together, Rockbrook asks parents to spend a little more time around the school and in meeting together.
+To assist parents and the school working together, Rockbrook asks parents to spend a little more time around the school.

 The school’s unique mentoring system fosters a friendly cordial atmosphere in the school, encourages trust, and helps build a high degree of cooperation between the teaching body, parents and students in the school.
 Teachers who double up as mentors are available to meet for an individual conversation with parents of the boys they are mentoring on three occasions each year.

-A small parent education programme assists parents to rise to challenges rather than simply pandering to a teenage culture.
-The News section of the website and the school’s facebook page are updated regularly to keep everyone in touch, Regular parent events are held which facilitate networking.
-The Parents Association social committee organise family hikes, coffee mornings and other social events.
+A small parent education programme assists parents to rise to challenges rather than simply pandering to a teenage culture: all years will have one or two additional parent meetings.
+The News section of the website is updated regularly to keep everyone in touch with key happenings in the school.
+The Parents Association committee organises occasional social events.